On day 204 of my 366-day self-care challenge, I spent some time organizing my recipes.

 If you enjoy cooking as much as I do, then you’ve probably collected a mountain of recipes and cookbooks over the years.
-My self-care practice for the day was to spend some time organizing (ahem, reorganizing) my recipes.
+My self-care practice for the day was to organize (ahem, reorganize) my recipes.
+It’s an ongoing process, I admit.

-I’ve tried several methods of organization: folders with plastic sleeves, traditional wooden and metal recipe boxes of varying sizes, and I’ve even designed a kitchen that had a built-in bookshelf for my cookbooks.
+Over the years, I’ve tried several methods for organizing my recipes: folders with plastic sleeves, traditional wooden and metal recipe boxes of varying sizes, and I even once designed a kitchen that had a built-in bookshelf for my cookbooks.
 But more recently, I’ve adopted the practice of stuffing random printed sheets of recipes into a junk drawer in the kitchen.
-(This might not sound very organized, but I’ll explain the method to my madness later.)
+This may not sound very organized, but I’ll explain the method to my madness below.

 The one thing I know for sure is that it’s extremely frustrating when you can’t find a recipe that you know you have somewhere.

 I must admit that I don’t love printing so many pages, especially since I later discard them (at least I can shred and compost them), but viewing recipes on my phone while I’m cooking just doesn’t work for me.